-What to Expect When You Get To the Grand Canyon South Rim
+What To Expect When You Arrive At the Grand Canyon

 Nothing prepares you for the experience of approaching the South Rim of the Grand Canyon for the first time.

 No matter how many times you’ve seen it in photographs, this natural wonder is so impressive in scale that it will leave you open-mouthed with awe.
 The craggy red rock, the yawning chasms and the interplay of shadow and light will hypnotize you as you gaze into its depths.

 The South Rim is a great place to start when exploring the canyon, as it is the most accessible part of the park and it is open all year.
 There are a couple of different routes to approach – but if you are arriving via Williams, Arizona, your journey will include part of the old Route 66.

 Here are some important things to know before you get to the Grand Canyon South Rim.

 The South Rim is the most-visited area of the Grand Canyon, so be prepared to encounter a few crowds when you arrive.
 There’s plenty of good reasons why this area is so popular – it’s incredibly beautiful, it’s more centrally located and it offers more choice when it comes to tours and activities.
 It’s considered to be the “True Grand Canyon” and it features the most famous views you’ve probably seen in TV and movies.

 Plan to arrive as early as you can – by 9am if possible.
 This will allow you to find a parking spot by the Visitor Center before it gets too busy.
 The crowds are at their peak in the summer, but there can even be large crowds in the winter as well.

 If you plan to stay at the South Rim overnight, you’ll have to book accommodation well in advance.
 Many of the hotels and campsites in the area will be booked up at least a year in advance.
 If you aren’t able to book that far in advance, we recommend simply taking a day trip to the South Rim and staying somewhere else.